What is a Pressure?

 Requirements:

-• Readability – readability is based on the resolution of the gauge, a resolution is the smallest scale division of the gauge, the resolution can be divided or read by dividing it by 2, 5, or 10 depending on the capacity to read by the viewer.
-Example, if the smallest scale is 5 psi, if you used 2 as the divisor, the resolution will become 2.5.
+- Readability – readability is based on the resolution of the gauge, a resolution is the smallest scale division of the gauge, the resolution can be divided or read by dividing it by 2, 5, or 10 depending on the capacity to read by the viewer.
+For example, if the smallest scale is 5 psi, if you use 2 as the divisor, the resolution will become 2.5.

 – for a digital pressure gauge, this is the smallest reading that the gauge can display.